Sukhoi Su-30MKA: Propulsion

 The Su-30MKA is powered by two Lyulka-Saturn AL-31FP turbofans, each rated at 12,500 kgf (27,550 lbf) of full after-burning thrust, which enable speeds of up to Mach 2 in horizontal flight and a rate of climb of 230 m/s.
 The mean time between overhaul is reportedly 1,000 hours with a full-life span of 3,000 hours; the titanium nozzle has a mean time between overhaul of 500 hours.
 In early 2015, Defence Minister Manohar Parrikar stated before Parliament that the AL-31FP had suffered numerous failures, between the end of 2012 and early 2015, a total of 69 Su-30MKA engine-related failures had occurred; commons causes were bearing failures due to metal fatigue and low oil pressure, in response several engine modifications were made to improve lubrication, as well as the use of higher quality oil and adjustments to the fitting of bearings.

 The Su-30MKA's AL-31FP powerplant built on the earlier AL-31FU, adding two-plane thrust vectoring nozzles are mounted 32 degrees outward to longitudinal engine axis (i.e. in the horizontal plane) and can be deflected ±15 degrees in one plane.
 The canting allows the aircraft to produce both roll and yaw by vectoring each engine nozzle differently; this allows the aircraft to create thrust vectoring moments about all three rotational axes, pitch, yaw and roll.
 Engine thrust is adjusted via a conventional engine throttle lever as opposed to a strain-gauge engine control stick.
 The aircraft is controlled by a standard control stick.
 The pilot can activate a switch for performing difficult maneuvers; while this is enabled, the computer automatically determines the deflection angles of the swiveling nozzles and aerodynamic surfaces.

 Operational history

-It has been seen on multiple occasions violating the border of Mali at low altitudes, some rumors suggest it even flew over the capital of Libya.
+It has been seen on multiple occasions violating the border of Mali at low altitudes, though no records state that the aircraft has been involved in direct combat.

 Accidents and incidents

-As of April 2023, one Su-30MKA had been lost in a crashed since the introduction of aircraft in 2008.

-A Sukhoi Su-30MKA belonging to the Air Force's 121st Fighter Squadron crashed during a routine exercise, near Mechta Draa Tafza in Ain Zitoun commune, wilaya of Oum El Bouaghi.
+A Sukhoi Su-30MKA belonging to the Air Force's 121st Fighter Squadron crashed during a routine exercise, near Mechta Draa Tafza in Ain Zitoun commune, wilaya of Oum El Bouaghi in January 2020.
 The two pilots did not survive the crash.
 It is not known why the two pilots were unable to eject from the cockpit.

+On March 18, 2025, a Sukhoi Su-30MKA from the Air Force's 121st Fighter Squadron crashed in Adrar province with the two pilots dead.